REST API

 Base URL

-Replace mc.example.com with your actual dashboard domain.
 All endpoints return JSON.
-Successful responses use HTTP 200/201, errors use standard HTTP status codes with a JSON body containing an error field.
+Successful responses use HTTP 200 or 201.
+Errors return a JSON object with an error field.

 Rate limiting